gurl core

 Color

 Purple is the primary color, chosen to create a strong, recognizable identity and reflect the brand’s connection to power, creativity, wisdom, and individuality.
-It stands out in tween branding and reflects the spirit of thoughtful rebellion at the heart of the movement.
+It stands out in tween branding and reflects the spirit of thoughtful rebellion.

 Design Elements

-Rejecting fully digital designs by using scannable, physical materials and hand-drawn elements to counter the manipulation associated with digital media.
+Rejecting fully digital designs by using scannable, physical materials and hand-drawn elements to counter the digital manipulation online.

-Inspired by found type and elements in a tween’s life, incorporating materials like Perler beads, friendship bracelet beads, magazine clippings, notebook paper, patches, and Fuji-film photos in the gurl core brand color, purple.
+Inspired by found type and elements in a tween’s life, incorporating materials like Perler beads, friendship bracelet beads, magazine clippings, notebook paper, patches, and Fuji-film photos..

 Brand Identity